-I started writing about the drug ivermectin against COVID-19 more than two years ago.
+I started writing about the drug ivermectin against COVID-19 more than two and a half years ago.
 That’s because Australian researchers reported that this drug for parasites had strong antiviral activity vs. the coronavirus.
 That was test tube research (Antiviral Research, April 3, 2020).
 I hoped that clinical trials might demonstrate that this old drug could either prevent COVID, shorten its duration or lessen the severity of the infection.
 More important, I wished that ivermectin could keep people out of the hospital and save lives.
-More than two years have passed, and like nearly everything else associated with the pandemic, views on ivermectin became polarized.
-Many people continue to believe the drug is a cure for COVID-19.
-The data suggest otherwise.
-The latest and largest randomized clinical trial was posted online on June 12, 2022 (MedRxiv).
+The latest research is now in (JAMA, Oct.
+25, 2022).
 What does it tell us about ivermectin?

 I have lost count of the number of messages we have received insisting that ivermectin is an absolute cure for COVID.
 Here are just a couple:

 Linda has no doubt that ivermectin cured her:

 “If COVID cases start to rise again, I will not change anything.
 I will not get boosted.
 Nor will I wear a mask or stay home.
 I contracted COVID late Feb 2022, took ivermectin early in the course of the virus and in 12 hours had no symptoms.
 I’ll take ivermectin again if I catch COVID again.”